sozoluffy/Toward_Quantum_Digital_Twins/README.md

-# Towards a Digital Twin of Noisy Quantum Computers: Calibration-Driven Emulation of Transmon Qubits
+# A Digital Twin of Noisy Quantum Computers